 9. Change the default international code from 011 (default) to 0201 (or another code).

-10. Choose a VoIP platform that has integrated IP authentication (rather than insecure username and password authentication).
+10. Choose a VoIP service platform that has integrated IP authentication (rather than insecure username and password authentication).

 11. Enable granular call blocking to known problem rate centers/countries.